Brian Harman betting profile: Sony Open in Hawaii - PGA TOUR

 Harman's recent performances

-- Harman has finished in the top-10 twice over his last ten appearances.

-- Harman has finished in the top-20 four times over his last ten appearances.
+- Harman has finished in the top 10 twice and in the top 20 four times over his last ten appearances.

 - He had his best finish at the Travelers Championship, where he finished eighth with a score of 10-under.